Skip to main content

 Fully Supported

-• DataHub - Open-source metadata platform by LinkedIn
+• DataHub - Open-source metadata platform from LinkedIn

 • OpenMetadata - Open-source data discovery and collaboration platform

-• Kaggle Data Catalog - Access Kaggle's public datasets
+• Kaggle Data Catalog - Kaggle's public datasets

-• Unity Data Catalog - Databricks' unified governance solution
+• Unity Data Catalog - Unified Data Catalog from Databricks

 🚧 Coming Soon